Last Updated on January 23, 2025 by Ashley Adamant

 If canning chokecherry syrup for long term preservation, choose quarter pint, half-pint or pint mason jars.
 Fill the jars with prepared syrup, leaving 1/4 inch headspace.

 Seal with 2 part canning lids and process the jars in a water bath canner.
-The times are 5 minutes for quarter and half-pint jars, and 10 minutes for pint jars.
+The times are 10 minutes for quarter and half-pint jars, and 15 minutes for pint jars.
+(Add 5 minutes to canning times if you’re above 6,000 feet in elevation.)

 Remove the jars from the canner and allow them to cool to room temperature on a towel on the counter.
 After 24 hours, check seals and store any unsealed jars in the refrigerator for immediate use.
 Sealed jars should maintain quality in the pantry for 12-18 months.